 What is included ?

-Make the most of Kefalonia’s gorgeous Mediterranean climate with some time on Skala Beach, a long sweep of soft sand with a superb local water sports centre.
-Glass bottom boat tours are popular on the island to enjoy the clear depths off the coast, and if you’re a fan of beaches, it’s worth the trip to Sami to experience Antisamos Beach’s famous good looks.
-While you’re there, take a tour of the breathtaking Drogarati Cave, an ancient natural formation that is one of Kefalonia’s most impressive attractions.
-After your day trip, it’s back to Skala’s waterfront to enjoy the catch of the day in a local taverna.
+If you want to top up your tan, then summer holidays to Skala Kefalonia are in order.
+Make the most of Kefalonia’s gorgeous Mediterranean climate over on Skala Beach; it’s a long sweep of soft sand with a superb water sports centre.
+You could also take the short trip over to Sami to experience Antisamos Beach’s famous good looks, if you want a change of scenery.
+While you’re there, try a tour of the breath-taking Drogarati Cave?
+This ancient natural formation is one of Kefalonia’s most impressive attractions.
+After your daytrip, you’ll be ready for a bite to eat; the waterfront is the place to go to tuck into the catch of the day.

-Couples: Peaceful and very beautiful, Skala is ideal for couples with its pretty beach, sociable nightlife and lush scenery.
+Couples: Peaceful and beautiful, Skala is ideal for couples in search of pretty beaches, lush scenery and sociable nightlife.

-Beach lovers: Skala’s beach is one of the island’s finest, and the exquisite Antisamos Beach is a must-see for beach lovers.
+Beach lovers: Skala’s glorious beach is one of the island’s finest, and the exquisite Antisamos Beach is an absolute must-visit.

-Sightseers: Skala is home to a wealth of historic and natural sights, from the ancient Drogarati Cave to the Temple of Apollo.
+Sightseers: You can expect a wealth of historic and natural sights, from the Temple of Apollo to the ancient Drogarati Cave.

-Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/greece for recommendations and advice on visas and health for your holiday to Skala
+Visa & health: Before you travel, visit www.gov.uk/foreign-travel-advice/greece for recommendations and advice on visas and health for your holidays to Skala Kefalonia.

 Best time to visit: June is a popular month for warm sunshine and quieter beaches.

-By car: Driving is the easiest way to get around in Kefalonia.
-The island is compact, and you can reach most attractions within an hour.
-The roads are easy to navigate and there are multiple car hire companies available at Kefalonia Airport.
+By car: Driving is the easiest way to get around Kefalonia; it’s a compact island and you can reach most attractions within an hour or so.
+The roads are easy to navigate, too, so why not pick up a hire car at the airport?

-By water taxi: A fun way to make a day trip, water taxis are on hand at Skala Beach to zip you along the coast, running from Skala to nearby resorts Katelios and Poros.
+By water taxi: This is a fun way to make a daytrip, they’ll zip you along the coast from Skala Beach to nearby resorts like Katelios and Poros.

-Carnival: Kefalonia enthusiastically celebrates Carnival, which is traditionally held before Lent.
-The town of Argostoli, less than an hour’s drive from Skala, is a great place to join in with Carnival for its parades, floats and festivities.
+Carnival: Kefalonia celebrates Carnival (traditionally held before Lent) in style.
+The town of Argostoli, less than an hour’s drive away, is a great place to join in the fun; you’ll find parades, floats and festivities galore here.